Second Servile War: Background

-The propraetor Publius Licinius Nerva, in obedience to the edict, at once freed around 800 slaves in his province of Sicily; aside from awakening discontent among slaves from other nationalities who were not freed, this had the effect of alienating the rich Sicilian plantation owners who saw their human chattel unceremoniously being taken out of their hands.
-Alarmed, Nerva revoked the sentence of manumission (the freeing of the slaves), which provoked the slave population into revolt.
+The propraetor Publius Licinius Nerva, in obedience to the edict, at once freed (that is, manumitted) around 800 slaves in his province of Sicily.
+Aside from awakening discontent among slaves from other nationalities who were not freed, this had the effect of alienating the Sicilian plantation owners who saw their human chattels unceremoniously being taken out of their hands.
+Alarmed, Nerva revoked the manumission, which provoked the slave population into revolt.

 Salvius Tryphon

 Nerva failed to react decisively; by false promises he was able to return one body of the rebels to slavery, while neglecting to address a more serious outbreak near Heraclea.
 Eventually, Nerva dispatched a detachment of 600 soldiers to take care of the rebels near Heraclea but they were beaten and slaughtered; the slaves now gained confidence, having won a large supply of armaments and a strong leader, a former slave called Salvius.
 Taking the previous slave-leader Eunus for his example, who had proclaimed himself an Antiochus of the Seleucid line, he assumed the name Tryphon, from Diodotus Tryphon, a Seleucid ruler.

-After his victory, Salvius besieged the city of Morgantia.
+After his victory, Salvius besieged the city of Morgantina.
 Nerva now marched against him with Sicily's militia but he was also defeated.
 The slaves then managed to take the city.
-After Morgantia, Salvius' slave army swelled to 2,000 horsemen and 20,000 foot.
+After Morgantina, Salvius' slave army swelled to 2,000 horsemen and 20,000 foot.
 Meanwhile, another revolt had broken out in western Sicily; there Athenion, a Cilician slave with a career analogous to Cleon's, rose in revolt.
-He marched his slave army to join with Salvius upon hearing of the Morgantia victory.
+He marched his slave army to join with Salvius upon hearing about the victory at Morgantina.

 Lucullus

-In 103 BC the Senate sent the praetor Lucius Licinius Lucullus, who had just put down a revolt in Campania (the Vettian Revolt), to quell the rebellion.
+In 103 BC the Senate sent the praetor Lucius Licinius Lucullus, who had just put down a revolt in Campania (Vettian Revolt), to quell the rebellion.
 Lucullus, at the head of a 17,000 strong Roman and allied army, landed in western Sicily and marched on the rebel stronghold of Triocala.